ladbible homepage

 google discoverFollow us on Google Discover

-Speaking in a press conference in Downing Street today (1 April), the Labour leader reiterated his position on the ongoing US-Israeli war with Iran, as well as the impact the conflict is having on energy prices.
+Speaking in a press conference in Downing Street today (1 April), the Labour leader reiterated his position on the ongoing US-Israeli war with Iran, as well as the impact the conflict is having on energy and fuel prices.

 "It is now clear that the impact of this war will affect the future of our country," Starmer told reporters.